New York Society of Women Artists

 26'‘H x 30"W

-Common Ground is a poem about earth.
-Using the objective language of scientific illustration, I point to our deep emotional connection with the earth.
-NOW as always, we depend on earth’s products, exploit its riches, and are ultimately buried within its depths.
-(The pattern of lines and numbers in the lower portion of the painting references a schematic of cemetary plots.)
-Spiritually, the earth is the witness in the poignant story of the Buddha’s enlightenment, which is familiar in the earth touching gesture (Bhumisparsha mudra) of so many images.
-Recognition and respect for the earth and its systems lays a basis for TOMORROW.
+Common Ground is a poem about Earth.
+Using the objective language of scientific illustration, I point to our deep emotional connection with the Earth.
+NOW as always, we depend on Earth’s products, exploit its riches, and are ultimately buried within its depths.
+(The pattern of lines and numbers in the lower portion of the painting references a schematic of cemetery plots.)
+Spiritually, the Earth is the witness in the poignant story of the Buddha’s enlightenment, which is familiar in the Earth touching gesture (Bhumisparsha mudra) of so many images.
+Recognition and respect for the Earth and its systems lays a basis for TOMORROW.